CA1806: Do not ignore method results

 Just like strings, DateTimes are immutable.
 Once you create a DateTime object, you can’t change it.
 And just like with string methods, there are DateTime methods that return a new DateTime object.

 It’s easy to make the mistake of thinking these DateTime methods modify the DateTime object.
 The method names definitely suggest that behavior.
-But they actually return a new DateTime object with the modification.
+But they actually return a new DateTime object with the new value.

 DateTime now = DateTime.Now;